Prerequisites

 listen on lo

-# you may need to change `bse0` to another interface. run `ifconfig` to see what the relevant network interface is called on your computer
+# You may need to change `bse0` to another interface.
+Run `ifconfig` to see what the relevant network interface is named on your computer.

 listen on bse0 port 587 \

-match from any for domain example.com action remote_mail
+match from any for domain example.com action "deliver_remote"

-See man smtpd.conf for more information.
+See man smtpd.conf or the website for more information.
 There is also a section below which provides links to other email server guides.

 The aliases file should already exist, but you’ll need to create /etc/mail/passwd and populate it like so: